bcgov/technology-and-ux/vuepress/src/Github_OIDC/03_AWS_configuration.md

 # AWS IAM configuration
 ```
-Please notice that this procedure has to be executed for each account on which you want to deploy apps
+Please notice this procedure has to be executed for each account on which you want to deploy apps
 ```